EU agency: AstraZeneca vaccine safe, will add clot warning

-LONDON (AP) — The European Union's drug regulatory agency said Thursday that the AstraZeneca vaccine is not linked to an overall increase in the risk of blood clots and that the benefits of use outweigh the risks, paving the way for European countries to resume administering the shots.
+LONDON (AP) — The European Union's drug regulatory agency said Thursday that the AstraZeneca vaccine doesn't increase the overall incidence of blood clots and that the benefits of using it outweigh the possible risks, paving the way for European countries to resume dispensing the shots.

-Several European countries had suspended the use of the vaccine over the past week following reports of rare types of blood clots occurring in a small number of the millions of people who had received the shot across the continent.
+Several nations, including Germany, France, Italy and Spain, had suspended their use of the vaccine over the past week following reports of clots in a few dozen of the millions of people across the continent who have gotten the shot.
+The question was whether the vaccine had anything to do with the clots.

+Italian Premier Mario Draghi welcomed the finding by a committee of the European Medicines Agency and immediately announced Italy would resume administering AztraZeneca's vaccine as early as Friday.

-Germany, France and others had said they wanted to wait for the European Medicines Agency's determination before deciding whether to resume using the vaccine.
+Germany, France and others had said they would wait for the EMA's determination before deciding whether to start using the vaccine again.

-“Our scientific position is that this vaccine is a safe and effective option to protect citizens against COVID-19,” said the head of the EMA, Emer Cooke.
+“The committee has come to a clear scientific conclusion," said the head of the EMA, Emer Cooke.
+"This is a safe and effective vaccine.”

 She added: “If it were me, I would be vaccinated tomorrow.”

-However, she said the agency “cannot rule out definitively a link” between the rare types of blood clots and the vaccine.
+However, she said the agency “still cannot rule out definitively a link” between certain rare types of blood clots and the vaccine.
 The EMA recommended adding a description of these cases to the vaccine leaflets so health workers and patients would be aware.

+The burgeoning safety questions raised fears that the debate would seriously undermine public confidence in AstraZeneca's vaccine, which is key to efforts to immunize some of the world's poorer countries, and further slow the lagging vaccination drive across the 27-nation EU at a critical moment when infections are rising at an alarming rate.

 Clots that form in the arms, legs or elsewhere can break free and travel to the heart, brain or lungs, causing strokes, heart attacks or other deadly blockages.

-While many countries have continued to use the AstraZeneca vaccine, there are concerns the debate could seriously undermine confidence in the shot, which is key to efforts to vaccinate the world's population, especially in poorer countries.

-In Europe, where there is a choice of vaccines, the safety questions have complicated an already slow rollout across the 27-nation EU at a critical moment when infections are rising at an alarming rate again in many countries, in part because of mutant versions of the coronavirus.
+In its findings Thursday, the EMA said the overall number of clotting events of various sorts reported since the rollout is lower than what would be expected in the general population.

+But those very common clots aren’t the kind causing concern.
+Instead, the EMA said it will continue to look closely at two rare types of blood clots.
+It cited seven reports of a type that appears in multiple blood vessels and 18 reports of a kind called cerebral venous thrombosis, which occurs in a vein that drains blood from the brain.

-Blood clots have been reported in at least 37 people, and at least four deaths among them have been recorded, out of the 17 million who have received at least one dose of the AstraZeneca vaccine in Europe.
+That’s out of the 20 million people who have received at least one dose of the AstraZeneca vaccine in Britain and the EU.

-The World Health Organization has said that there is no evidence to suggest the vaccine was responsible and that the benefits of immunization far outweigh the potentially small risk.
-The drugmaker likewise said it found no increased risk of clots.
+Most of those cases were in people younger than 55 and the majority were women, the EMA said.

+Experts said it will be critical to uncover if something predisposed those people to these rare clots.
+For example, before the pandemic, the brain-related clots almost always occurred in people with certain risk factors such as taking birth control pills, or any of a list of underlying conditions that affect clotting.

 AstraZeneca is expected to apply in the coming weeks for U.S. authorization for its vaccine.
 The U.S. now relies on vaccines from Pfizer, Moderna and Johnson & Johnson.

-On Thursday, ahead of the EMA's announcement, Britain's drug regulatory agency said there was no evidence that AstraZeneca's vaccine causes clots, and it urged people to continue getting the shot.
 Britain was not among the countries that suspended use of the vaccine.
+On Thursday, ahead of the EMA's announcement, Britain's drug regulatory agency said there is no evidence the formula causes clots, and it urged people to continue getting the shot.

+Like the EMA, however, British regulators followed its counterparts on the continent in urging people to seek medical attention if they suffer headaches that last for more than four days after vaccination or bruising beyond the injection site after a few days.

 The pause in vaccinations with AstraZeneca's formula comes as tens of thousands of new daily cases have prompted new lockdown measures in Italy, caused hospitalizations in France to spike and led German officials to announce a third surge of COVID-19 has begun.

+“Rarely has an immunization program been more important to the well-being of a population,” said Pauline Paterson, co-director of the Vaccine Confidence Project team at the London School of Hygiene & Tropical Medicine.

-In yet another setback, British officials said Thursday that the country is facing a shortfall in vaccine deliveries that may delay the start of shots for people under 50 in the coming weeks.
+In yet another setback, however, British officials said the country is facing a shortfall in vaccine deliveries that may delay the start of shots for people under 50 in the coming weeks.

-Figures from the European Centers for Disease Prevention and Control this week show there are about 7 million unused doses of the AstraZeneca across the EU.
+The EU has an estimated 7 million unused doses of the AstraZeneca vaccine.

-The German government defended its decision to suspend use of the vaccine, saying it was based on expert advice.
-Government spokeswoman Ulrike Demmer said Wednesday that the move could “strengthen trust" in the vaccines.

-“Concerns are taken seriously and examined.
-And as soon as these concerns are cleared up, a vaccine can be used again without hesitation," she said.

-Germany will rely on the EMA decision for how to proceed, Health Ministry spokesman Hanno Kautz said.
-Other countries including France have also indicated they will follow the advice issued Thursday.

 Clinical trials are typically done in tens of thousands of participants.
-As a result, extremely rare side effects often aren't detected until vaccines are used in many millions of people, long after they have reached the market.
+As a result, extremely rare side effects often aren't detected until a vaccine has been used in many millions of people, long after the product has reached the market.

 For example, it took nearly a year after vaccination campaigns began against the 2009 swine flu pandemic for European officials to notice an increase in narcolepsy in children and teenagers who got the GlaxoSmithKline vaccine.